sony/model_optimization/tutorials/integrations/README.md

-Please note that the above example assumes the command is run from the command line and that the [main.py](https://sony.github.io/model_optimization/tutorials/integrations/integrations/main.py) script is in the current directory
+Please note that the above example assumes the command is run from the command line and that the [main.py](https://sony.github.io/model_optimization/tutorials/integrations/integrations/main.py) script is in the current directory.

 Make sure to refer to the script itself to understand all available parameters and their usage.
 ## Results
-The latest MCT benchmark results can be found here [model_quantization_results.py](https://sony.github.io/model_optimization/tutorials/integrations/results/model_quantization_results.py)
+The latest performance results of MCT on various of models can be found in the [model_quantization_results.py](https://sony.github.io/model_optimization/tutorials/integrations/results/model_quantization_results.py) table.

 ## License